top of page

 What's up with pupfish?

-Being in Ash Meadows feels like both a step back in time with a front row view into Earth's past as well as a triumph of nature's perseverance against the toughest odds.
+Being in Ash Meadows feels like both a step back in time with a first row view into Earth's past as well as a triumph of nature's perseverance against the toughest odds.
 My family and I visit this magical place whenever we get the chance.

 Taking photo of my spouse and our oldest on a 2021 early spring-time visit to Kings Pool.